COVID-19 pandemic in the Philippines: July 2021

-As COVID-19 surges in Indonesia, the Philippines banned travels from Indonesia amid Delta variant threat.
-Roque said travelers from Indonesia will be barred from entering the country from July 16 to July 31.

-On July 16, the country detected 16 new cases of the highly transmissible COVID-19 Delta variant, which has become the dominant variant in several countries.
-Of these, 11 are local cases.
-In a press briefing, Health Undersecretary Maria Rosario Vergeire said that 15 of the newly detected cases had recovered while another died.
-Of these, 10 are females aged 14 to 79.
-Due to rising cases and local transmission of the Delta variant, Metro Manila, Ilocos Norte, Ilocos Sur, Davao de Oro, and Davao del Norte were placed under general community quarantine with heightened restrictions starting on July 23.
+On July 16, presidential spokesman Harry Roque announced Indonesian travelers were forbidden from entering the country from July 16–31 to limit the spread of the Delta variant, which had become the dominant variant in several countries.
+The same day, the country detected 16 new Delta variant cases, 11 of which were locally transmitted.
+As a result, Metro Manila, Ilocos Norte, Ilocos Sur, Davao de Oro, and Davao del Norte were placed under general community quarantine with heightened restrictions starting July 23.

-On July 29, the Department of Health (DOH) detected 97 new cases of the Delta variant, bringing the total number of Delta variant cases to 216.
-Of the newly reported cases, 88 were local cases, six were returning overseas Filipinos, and three other cases were still under verification.
+On July 29, the Department of Health (DOH) reported 97 new cases of the Delta variant, bringing the total to 216.
+Of the newly reported cases, 88 were local, 6 were returning overseas Filipinos, and 3 were unknown.